The Teichm\"uller and Riemann Moduli Stacks: The Kuranishi stack.

+\begin{remark} However, the geometric quotient of the Kuranishi stack {\it has no reason to be homeomorphic to} the topological space $U_0/\sim$ for $J\sim J'$ the equivalence relation generated by $J'=J\cdot f$ for $f\in\D$, because there may exist $f$ with $J$ and $J\cdot f$ in $U_0$ but such that $(J,f)$ is not $(U_0,\mathcal D_0)$-admissible.
+Rephrasing this important remark, the Teichm\"uller stack is not locally isomorphic to the Kuranishi stack, cf. Remark \ref{Catanese}. \end{remark}

+\begin{remark} In many cases, the groupoid \eqref{tgdef} is a translation groupoid, although its structure is much more complicated in general.
+For that reason, in previous versions of this paper, we denote it abusively by $\Azero\times K_0\rightrightarrows K_0$. \end{remark}

-We now want to investigate more thoroughly the structure of \eqref{tgdef}, taking into account the results of \cite{ENS}.
-The groupoid \eqref{tgdef} defines a local foliation.
-More precisely, the leaf through a point $J_1$ is the maximal connected subset of $K_0$ all of whose points encode $J_1$ up to isotopy.
-It is locally generated by the map \eqref{N} in the neighborhood of $J_1$ and has dimension
+We now want to link the structure of \eqref{tgdef} with the foliated structure of $K_0$ described in \cite{ENS}.
+Recall that the leaf through a point $J_1$ is the maximal connected subset of $K_0$ all of whose points encode $J_1$ up to isotopy.
+We have \begin{proposition} The space of connected components of the classes of $\sim$ in $U_0$ is homeomorphic to the leaf space of $K_0$ by its foliated structure. \end{proposition} \begin{proof} Let $J_2$ be in the leaf through $J_1$.
+Then there exists an isotopy $(f_t)$ such that